bdemarzo/better-share/README.md

 - It uses Open Graph if no inline url/title/description provided.
 If provided, overrides og tags
 - [Optional] Added font awesome 4.7 for button icons.
 You can add your own buttons
 - Simple as (just 1 js and 1 css file).
-- For browsers that support, the dialog offers all available social media platforms in the device.
-For fallback in the browsers, it comes with facebook, twitter, email, whatsapp, telegram options by default
+- For browsers that support native share, the dialog offers all available social media platforms installed on the device.
+- For browsers that don't support native web share, the dialog comes with facebook, twitter, email, whatsapp, telegram options by default (can easily be added/reordered)

 Better Share is a social share button library with [Web Share API](https://css-tricks.com/how-to-use-the-web-share-api/) integration.